Feb 21, 2017

 Notes to editors

 Meltwater helps companies make better, more informed decisions based on insights from the outside.
 More than 25,000 companies use the Meltwater media intelligence platform to stay on top of billions of online conversations, extract relevant insights, and use them to strategically manage their brand and stay ahead of their competition.
 With over 50 offices on six continents, Meltwater is dedicated to personal, global service built on local expertise.
-Meltwater also operates the Meltwater Entrepreneurial School of Technology (MEST), a nonprofit organisation devoted to nurturing future generations of entrepreneurs.
+Meltwater also operates the Meltwater Entrepreneurial School of Technology (MEST), a nonprofit organization devoted to nurturing future generations of entrepreneurs.
 For more information, follow Meltwater on Twitter, https://www.facebook.com/MeltwaterGroup, LinkedIn, YouTube, or visit www.meltwater.com.

 Wrapidity helps businesses get the right data from the web, turning billions of webpages into a highly structured database of relevant data and enabling better search, recommendations and analytics for that business.
-Based on unique technology at the intersection of artificial intelligence, big data, and web technologies, Wrapidity specialises in collecting millions of records from hundreds of thousands of sources.
+Based on unique technology at the intersection of artificial intelligence, big data, and web technologies, Wrapidity specializes in collecting millions of records from hundreds of thousands of sources.

 Wrapidity was launched by Oxford University Innovation, the research commercialization company of Oxford University, in 2015.
 It was founded by Tim Furche (Lecturer, Oxford University, CTO), Georg Gottlob (Professor, Oxford University, CSO), Giovanni Grasso (Professor, University of Calabria), Giorgio Orsi (Honorary Researcher, University of Birmingham), Christian Schallhart, and Leon Shpilsky (CEO) in 2015.
 Wrapidity translates significant foundational advances achieved in the 5-year DIADEM research project funded by the European Research Council (ERC).
 It is a spinout at the Computer Science Department at Oxford University, one of the highest ranked Computer Science departments worldwide and part of the Mathematical, Physical and Life Sciences Division (MPLS).
 MPLS is one of the four academic divisions at the University of Oxford, rated the best in the UK in the 2014 Research Excellence Framework (REF) assessment, and received £133m in research income in 2014/15.
 For more, visit www.wrapidity.com.